Greetings Good People,

 In a previous post, I expressed how much I miss R&B music and its impact on men and women.
 But there’s another genre within the realm of R&B that knew how to commensurate love, empowerment, and intellect; traits that I wouldn’t mind seeing take control over this new sound.
 And that’s Neo Soul.

 An article in About Entertainment defined Neo Soul as modern-day soul music with a contemporary attitude and sensibility that had a much deeper message and meaning than R&B. The term underrated would be minuscule when describing the poets who made music that would have you think just as much as you would feel—their art was that powerful.
 And I wonder what would happen if this current generation, who happens to be easily influenced, could revert back to supporting substance just as much as we support mediocrity.

 Maybe one day the machine (music industry) will at least embrace the influence that it has on society because the vibration between words and sound isn’t something that should be taken likely.
-But with that being said, let’s vibe to some real music that will surely enrich your mind, body, and soul.
+But in the meantime, let’s vibe to some real music that will surely enrich your mind, body, and soul.

 Until Next Time…

 Edward, M. (n.d.).
 What is Neo-Soul?
 Retrieved November 19, 2016, from http://randb.about.com/od/rb12/p/NeoSoul.htm

 PSYOPS: Definition. (n.d.).
 Retrieved November 19, 2016, from http://www.military.com/ContentFiles/techtv_update_PSYOPS.htm